 Can a Parent Lose Custody for Not Paying Child Support?

 Paying child support is your obligation as a noncustodial parent.
 You could be punished if you ignore court orders, stop paying child support, or make payments late.
-If you struggle to pay, you are better off addressing the matter and speaking to our Chatham child support attorneys.
+If you struggle to pay, you are better off addressing the matter and speaking to our Morristown child support attorneys.
 We can help you deal with this before you lose visitation rights, have a lien placed against your property, or end up in jail.

 Can I Lose Visitation Rights or Legal Custody If I’m Not Paying Child Support?